-And the Last thing you should know what type of date you want to view the data records.
+And the Last thing you should know is what type of date you want to view the data records.
 Suppose, You want to 15 days, So you can choose Days from the drop-down.

 As per my requirement, I want the last 7 days data record, That’s why I have entered 7.
 Now you can see in the below screenshot, the other chart is displaying the total Product sales of the last 7 days.

 At last, I have provided all the styles to the data visualization chart by using the Format section.
-As I have formatted styles like Font size, background color, font color, border, etc. Now my Report is looking like below screenshot.
+As I have formatted styles like Font size, background color, font color, border, etc. Now my Report is looking like the below screenshot.

 You may like the below Power BI articles:

 - Getting started with Microsoft Power BI Tool

 - Add Title, Image, and Video to Power BI Dashboard

 - Create a Power BI Dashboard and Add Reports to Power BI Dashboard